georgalis/pub/know/llm/6959/67e6/coinage-SKILL.md

 extent floats and the budget reports what the admitted forms required.
 The Installation Budget names this quantity *extent* when it stands as a term in the triple; the key that carries it is `span`.

+**`grave`** licenses or withholds the sub-lexical devices.
+At the low pole the document is playing --- satire, light verse, comic exposition --- and saturated patterning reads as intended rather than as frivolity.
+At the high pole the subject's weight makes any audible patterning a misjudgment, and the phonetic band is withheld regardless of what `scale` admits.

+- **1.0** Grave throughout.
+Sound play would misread the subject.
+- **0.5** Earnest.
+Patterning at junctures only.
+- **0.0** Play is the register.
+Saturation is the point.

+Regions: `comic` 0.00-0.25, `light` 0.25-0.50, `earnest` 0.50-0.80,
+`grave` 0.80-1.00.

+Failure low: patterning where the subject cannot carry it.
+Failure high: a comic document composed as though it were solemn, its devices withdrawn by a setting that was never examined.

 ### Denoted Values